London Breed: Mayor of San Francisco

 Following the death of Mayor Ed Lee on December 12, 2017, Breed became the city's Acting Mayor by virtue of her position as President of the Board of Supervisors.
 She served in this position until January 23, 2018, when the Board of Supervisors selected Mark Farrell to serve as the interim "caretaker" mayor until a special election on June 5.
 Supervisors Aaron Peskin, Jane Kim (herself a candidate for Mayor), and others considered the progressive members of the board, sought to deny Breed the benefits of incumbency going into the election and to maintain a separation of powers between the positions of mayor and board president, both of which Breed occupied at the time.
 Progressive Supervisor Hillary Ronen delivered a speech accusing Breed of being supported by "white, rich men" and billionaires such as Ron Conway.
+Ronen's choice for interim mayor, Mark Farrell, was a white male venture capitalist whose firm Conway had invested in.

 Breed ran in the mayoral special election held on June 5.
 She led in the initial count's first-place votes with 35.6 percent, with Mark Leno in second with 25.9 percent, and Kim with 22.8 percent.
 Leno took the lead early the next day after the initial tabulation of ranked-choice ballots, but Breed retook the lead on June 9.
 On June 13, with 9,000 ballots left to count, Leno conceded defeat and congratulated Breed on her victory.
 Breed resigned as president of the Board of Supervisors on June 26, 2018 and was succeeded by Malia Cohen in a unanimous vote by the Board.
 Breed retained her position as District 5 supervisor until assuming the mayoralty on July 11.
 Breed was elected to a full term in the 2019 mayoral election against five relatively unknown candidates.

 In March 2019, Breed awarded a posthumous certificate of honor to Sinn Féin politician and former IRA member Martin McGuinness for his "courageous service in the military".
 The nomination had been made by the United Irish Societies, who had appointed him honorary marshal in the St. Patrick's Day parade.
 She apologized two days later following controversy over McGuinness's involvement with the IRA.

 On March 7, 2019, Breed and several other Northern California mayors endorsed Kamala Harris for president in the 2020 Democratic Party presidential primaries.
 Harris later dropped out of the race.
 On January 23, 2020, Breed endorsed Mike Bloomberg for president in the primaries.

 In December 2020, Governor Gavin Newsom announced that Alex Padilla would succeed Kamala Harris as U.S. senator after she was elected to serve as Vice President of the United States.
 Breed and former San Francisco mayor Willie Brown expressed disappointment that the replacement for the seat was not an African American woman as Harris was the only African American woman serving in the Senate at the time.